lamcy417/spring-batch-5.0.0-migrate-wiki/Spring-Batch-5.0-Migration-Guide.md

 * The constructor of `ChunkRequest` was changed to accept a `Chunk` instead of a `Collection` of items
 * The return type of `ChunkRequest#getItems()` was changed from `List` to `Chunk`
 * The `JobRepositoryTestUtils` was changed to work against the `JobRepository` interface without depending on a datasource bean.
 For this change, the constructor that takes a `DataSource` as a parameter (`JobRepositoryTestUtils(JobRepository jobRepository, DataSource dataSource)`) as well as the public `DataSource` setter were removed.
 This is related to issue #4070.
+* The method `StepBuilderHelper#transactionManager(PlatformTransactionManager)` was moved to `AbstractTaskletStepBuilder`.
+This is related to issue https://github.com/spring-projects/spring-batch/issues/4130.
+* The methods `RemotePartitioningManagerStepBuilder#transactionManager(PlatformTransactionManager)` and `RemotePartitioningWorkerStepBuilder#transactionManager(PlatformTransactionManager)` were removed.
+A transaction manager is not required for those type of steps.
+This is related to issue https://github.com/spring-projects/spring-batch/issues/4130.

 # Pruning